How I Sold My Amazon FBA Business for $425,000

 Back in the old days of 2015, I discovered Amazon FBA and selling private label products on Amazon.
 Now I’ve been able to sell an Amazon FBA business.

 Up until that point, I never really understood how easy it was to get private label products manufactured in China, shipped to Amazon, and then sold and shipped via Amazon Prime.
 All of this happened while I didn’t have to pack and ship a single item thanks to the Amazon warehouses and their fulfillment processes (FBA).

 I've written about how I started my Amazon FBA business extensively in the past.

 So, the primary focus of my article today is why and how I was able to sell an Amazon FBA business that was about 2 and a half years old.

-The sell of my business closed just last month with a price tag of $425,000.
+The sale of my business closed just last month with a price tag of $425,000.

 I want to share exactly how I did it.